 Where are all the kayakers in Germany?!

 Sometimes we feel like we’re the only kayakers in Hanover, even though we know it’s not true.
-If you’re crazy about paddling like we are and end up using our guide for kayaking the Leine River from Sarstedt to Hanover, feel free to drop a comment below.
+If you’re crazy about paddling like we are and end up using our guide for kayaking the Leine River, feel free to drop a comment below.

 Even better, if you have great recommendations for routes you’ve done in the area that you loved, spill the beans!